 I am a contemporary Canadian artist.
 Born in Winnipeg (1957), I grew up in various rural Manitoba communities.
-As a young man I studied at 4 different universities, eventually stopping at McGill in Montreal after obtaining an MBA, specializing in strategic planning and marketing.
+As a young man I studied at 4 different universities, eventually stopping at McGill in Montreal . . . none of that had to do with art training, per se.

 A decade or so later Kady Denton went on to receive a Governor General’s Award for her art and writing.
 By then I was in the midst of a career in managing gardening catalogues.
 In that capacity I spent countless hours pouring over so much plant photography; I also got to know a great deal about graphic arts and printing.